 There's a detailed process for connecting any system to our network because we have to consider things like electrical safety and compliance, our network capacity to handle excess electricity coming into it, along with any adverse effects from a new connection that could interrupt the electricity supply.

 Currently there are no specific locations on the Northpower network at which Northpower is aware of export congestion for small-scale generation connected to the LV network or at which Northpower expects export congestion for small-scale generation to occur within the next 12 months.
-However, it is highly likely that export congestion will occur as more generation is connected to the network and it is vital that people considering installing new or additional small-scale generation follow the processes in clauses 4.3 and 6 of Northpower’s Technical Requirements for Small Scale Distributed Generation (up 10kW) before committing to the purchase of new generation.
+However, it is highly likely that export congestion will occur as more generation is connected to the network and it is vital that people considering installing new or additional small-scale generation follow the processes in clauses 4.3 and 6 of Northpower’s Technical Requirements for Small Scale Distributed Generation before committing to the purchase of new generation.
 Connection of large scale generation (1MW or above) will always be engineered on a case-by-case basis.
 Charges associated with the engineering of large scale generations systems are listed below.
 Northpower will invoice the applicant the appropriate fee.
 Approval will not be processed prior to payment of fees being received in full.

 Firstly you'll need to develop your design outlining electricity capacity, energy production and electrical system specifications.